densh/densh.github.com/quasiquotes.md

 header of the source file (but it's equivalent to the supported one in terms of ASTs).

 #### Package Object Definition{:#package-object}

+Package objects are a cross between packages and object:

+    q"package object $tname extends { ..$earlydefns } with ..$parents { $self => ..$stats }"

+All of the handling properties are equivalent to those of objects apart from the fact that they don\'t have [modifiers](#modifiers).

+Even though package and regular objects seem to be quite similar syntactically they don't match one another:

+    scala> val q"$mods object $name" = q"package object O"
+    scala.MatchError: ...

+    scala> val q"package object $name" = q"object O"
+    scala.MatchError: ...

+Internally they get represtend as an object nested into package with given name:

+    scala> val P = q"package object P"
+    P: reflect.runtime.universe.PackageDef =
+    package P {
+      object `package` extends scala.AnyRef {
+        def <init>() = {
+          super.<init>();
+          ()
+        }
+      }
+    }

+This also means that you can match package object as a package.

 ### Auxiliary